An atlas of K3 surfaces with finite automorphism group: Rank 3 lattices

-\begin{rem} a) One can construct more geometrically a surface in $\mathcal{M}_{S_{1,1,4}}$ by considering two disjoint conics $C_{1}$ and $C_{3}$ in $\PP^{3}$ and taking a generic quartic among the $16$ dimensional linear system of quartics containing them.
-We also obtain in that way a dominant map from a rational space to $\mathcal{M}_{S_{1,1,4}}$. \\ b) In \cite{Roulleau}, we study K3 surfaces with finite automorphism group and compact fundamental domain.
-One of these surfaces, namely surfaces with Néron-Severi lattice of type $S_{3}$ (Nikulin's notations) is also a quartic surface in $\PP^{3}$ with two hyperplane sections which are union of two conics.
-But the intersection matrix of the $4$ $\cu$-curves (which are the only $\cu$ curves on that surface) is
+a)~ One can construct, more geometrically, a member of $\mathcal{M}_{S_{1,1,4}}$ by considering two disjoint conics $C_{1}$ and $C_{3}$ in $\PP^{3}$ and taking a general quartic among the $16$-dimensional linear system of quartics containing them.
+We also obtain in that way a dominant map from a rational space to $\mathcal{M}_{S_{1,1,4}}$.

+b)~ In \cite{Roulleau}, we study K3 surfaces with finite automorphism group and compact fundamental domain.
+One of these surfaces, namely the surface with N\'eron--Severi lattice of type $S_{3}$ (Nikulin's notation) is also a quartic surface in $\PP^{3}$ with two hyperplane sections which are the union of two conics.
+But the intersection matrix of the four $\cu$-curves (which are the only $\cu$ curves on that surface) is

-By using a construction as in a), one finds that the moduli space of these surfaces is also unirational. \end{rem}
+By using a construction as in part~a), one finds that the moduli space of these surfaces is also unirational. \end{rem}